-With the state of the
+LCOFT Control of the control of the

 Figure 27.
 Disconnect Radio Connector (Bottom Right Corner of Combo Box, D18 TOOK)

 Note: Since the NEON Program does not presently have specifications for sturdy caps (or as part of the assembly) for the Combo Box, HQ recommends disconnecting components internally, while leaving the cables connected, but capped, to protect the connectors and capping from water intrusion, etc.